almereyda/awesome-starred/by-topic-sorted.md

 ## javascript

+- [alex-drocks/time-tracking-app](https://github.com/alex-drocks/time-tracking-app) - Time Tracking Web App built with vanilla Javascript, HTML, CSS using the Parcel build tool as bundler.
+Simply calculate time elapsed in hours between two dates or use as toggle start/stop timer.
 - [centerofci/mathesar](https://github.com/centerofci/mathesar) - Web application providing an intuitive user experience to databases.
 - [grafana/k6](https://github.com/grafana/k6) - A modern load testing tool, using Go and JavaScript - https://k6.io
 - [dream-num/Luckysheet](https://github.com/dream-num/Luckysheet) - Luckysheet is an online spreadsheet like excel that is powerful, simple to configure, and completely open source.